NgocPhungggg/HCMUTE/README.md

-This repository stores the study materials and assignments of Thi Ngoc Phung Cao, a student of Ho Chi Minh City University of Technology and Education (HCMUTE), VietnamVietnam.
+This repository stores the study materials and assignments of Seraphina Phung Cao, a student of Ho Chi Minh City University of Technology and Engineering (HCMUTE), Vietnam.

 The repository is organized into separate branches, each corresponding to a specific course taken during the exchange program: